GetOcean/ocean-public-docs/setup-usb-osx.md

     Great!
 Your Ocean's password is now changed.
 Next, let's setup your WiFi.
     Would you like to setup your WiFi?
 [Y/n]:

-You can enter `n` if you'd prefer to type in the name of a hidden WiFi router.
+You can enter `n` if you'd prefer to continue using your Ocean through the USB connection.

     Would you like to setup your WiFi?
 [Y/n]: y Scanning for networks ...
         1. ESSID:"Ocean Home"
         2. ESSID:"Ocean Guest"
         3. ESSID:"Android Hotspot"
     Is your WiFi network visible?
+[Y/n]:

+You can enter `n` if you'd prefer to type in the name of a hidden WiFi router.

+    Is your WiFi network visible?
 [Y/n]: y
     Enter the number of the network you want to connect to [ENTER]: 1 Your about to attempt to connect to the "Ocean Home" network.
 Continue?
+[Y/n]: y

+You will next be prompted to type a password for the wifi network you wish to connect to:

-[Y/n]: y Enter the PASSWORD for the "Ocean Home" network [ENTER]:
+    Enter the PASSWORD for the "Ocean Home" network [ENTER]:
     Retype your PASSWORD for the "Ocean Home" network [ENTER]: